lenymo/glennmccomb-com/content/articles/a-better-rust-menu-interface.md

 ### Time since last wipe

 Recently wiped servers are currently difficult to find.
-Server owners are forced to put a time stamp of their last wipe near the beginning of their server name as a kind of click bait.
-They can add that info in the description but that's currently a whole entire click away.
+Server owners are forced to add a time stamp of their last wipe near the beginning of their server name as a kind of click bait.
+They can add that info in the description but that's currently a whole entire click away in a popup.

-What I generally want is a server which recently wiped so I'm on a level footing with everyone else.
-In addition to being able to sort by most recent wipe date in the table headers, I've added a "Max server age" filter so only servers wiped in the last X days / hours will show.
+What most people are looking for is a server which recently wiped so there's a level playing field.
+In addition to being able to sort by most recent wipe date, I've added a "Max server age" filter so only servers wiped in the last X days / hours will show.
 This would allow servers wiped in the last day to be shown, sorted by lowest ping.

-<small>**NOTE:** Facepunch are trying to remove wipes from the game entirely but until then this is a much needed feature.</small>
+<small>**NOTE:** Facepunch are trying to phase out wipes but in the mean time this is a much needed feature.</small>

 ### Server filters